-BCR CSAS EBC SLSP STMK GIRO Carrying amount of goodwill as of 1 January 2014 313 544 61 226 40 54 Effect of exchange rate changes for the year 2014 6 1 1 0 0 0 Basis upon which recoverable amount has been determined Value in Use (discounted cash flow model base ed) Key input parameters into the discounted cash flow model Risk Free Rate, Terminal Growth Rate, β Facto r, Market Risk Premi um Description of approach to determining value assigned to risk free rate Risk Free Rate has been published by Deutsche Bu elevant financial stati stics Description of approach to determining values assigned to terminal growth rate For Austrian CGUs: Termin inflation rate.
-For non-Aust cap level for the Terminal (and Other Intangible Asset (ESMA). rian (CEE) CGUs: Ter Growh Rate, as per the minal Growth Rate ha e report ESMA/2013/2 s been equated to 3.0 E'European Enforcers 0%, representing the i Review of Impairment recommended of Goodwill Description of approach to determining values assigned to $\boldsymbol{\beta}$ factor Set as the median value of banks (CGUs), as publish anks' representative of the tested Description of approach to determining values assigned to market risk premium Set at 6.25% throughout r Commerce (Kammer der vailable evaluations l by the Austrian Cham ber of Period of cash flow projection (years) 5 years (2015 -2019); extr apolation to perpetuit y based on Terminal Growth Rate Discount rate applied to cash flow projections (pre-tax) 14.04% 12.17% 14.49% 12.91% 12.28% 15.30% The value assigned to β Factor 1.121 1.121 1.121 1.121 1.379 1.033 Amount of goodwill impairment loss recognised in profit or loss for the year 2014 -319 0 -61 0 -40 -54 Post-impairment carrying amount of goodwill as of 31 December 2014 0 545 0 226 0 0
+BCR CSAS EBC SLSP STMK GIRO Carrying amount of goodwill as of 1 January 2014 313 544 61 226 40 54 Effect of exchange rate changes for the year 2014 6 1 1 0 0 0 Basis upon which recoverable amount has been determined Value in Use (discounted cash flow model base ed) Key input parameters into the discounted cash flow model Risk Free Rate, Terminal Growth Rate, β Facto r, Market Risk Premi um Description of approach to determining value assigned to risk free rate Risk Free Rate has been a published by Deutsche Bu elevant financial stati stics Description of approach to determining values assigned to terminal growth rate For Austrian CGUs: Termin inflation rate.
+For non-Aust cap level for the Terminal C and Other Intangible Asset (ESMA). rian (CEE) CGUs: Ter Growh Rate, as per the minal Growth Rate ha e report ESMA/2013/2 as been equated to 3.0 2 'European Enforcers 0%, representing the Review of Impairment ecommended of Goodwill Description of approach to determining values assigned to $\boldsymbol{\beta}$ factor Set as the median value of banks (CGUs), as publish anks' representative of the tested Description of approach to determining values assigned to market risk premium Set at 6.25% throughout r Commerce (Kammer der available evaluations by the Austrian Cham ber of Period of cash flow projection (years) 5 years (2015 -2019); extr apolation to perpetuit y based on Terminal Growth Rate Discount rate applied to cash flow projections (pre-tax) 14.04% 12.17% 14.49% 12.91% 12.28% 15.30% The value assigned to β Factor 1.121 1.121 1.121 1.121 1.379 1.033 Amount of goodwill impairment loss recognised in profit or loss for the year 2014 -319 0 -61 0 -40 -54 01